8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

    :alt: New Palette

-Click *OK* to save your new palette.
+Click *OK* to generate and save your new palette.

 Selecting and Editing a Palette
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^